on-sagar/Sagar_Khanal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-SAMPLE
-My name is Sagar Khanal.
-I am a recent graduate of Civil Engineering from Pulchowk Campus.
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-SAMPLE

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-SAMPLE
-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hey you!
+I am a B.E.
+Civil Engineering graduate from IOE Pulchowk Campus and I am currently working as a research assistant at the Department of Civil Engineering under the supervision of [Assoc.
+Prof Dr. Kshitij C. Shrestha](https://scholar.google.co.jp/citations?user=jLMJr90AAAAJ&hl=en).
+My current research here involves reliability studies and reviewing Steel construction specifications and code of practices to develop a new steel code for Nepal.

+Broadly speaking, I am interested in research in the intersection of natural hazards and the built environment spanning across earthquake engineering, data science and disaster risk reduction.

+When I am not studying, I like to binging movies, playing football and reading newspapers.
+Please feel free to hop around and know more about me!